-In most cases, home values appreciate in the long term.
+For the most part, house values appreciate in the long term.

-When your home appreciates you have a bigger asset to borrow against, and you'll generate a higher profit when you sell.
+When your house appreciates you have more equity to borrow against, and you'll generate a larger profit when you sell.

-Property values in Delray Beach go up and down for various reasons, so how can you be sure what you're purchasing today won't depreciate the day after you close?
+Property values in Delray Beach vary for numerous reasons, so how will you be sure what you're purchasing right now won't depreciate the day after you close?

-The most important element is that you select an agent in Delray Beach who is familiar with the factors that drive local prices.
+The most important factor to consider is that you go with a REALTOR® in Delray Beach who knows the factors that influence local prices.

-A lot of people guess that the economy is the number one factor impacting real estate appreciation.
+A lot of people think that the economy is the most important factor impacting real estate appreciation.

-However, your home's value and the components that play the most significant role in its appreciation are specific to the local Delray Beach economy and housing market.
+However, your home's value and the factors that play the most significant role in its appreciation depend on the local Delray Beach economy and housing market.

-The local economy - Are local businesses hiring?
-Have businesses moved into or away from an area?
+Economic factors - Have companies moved into or away from an area?
+Are local companies hiring?
 Is there a good combination of work in an area, or does it count on just one industry?
-Is the mix of commercial and residential development changing?

 These items play a part.